 Becoming Long Term Housesitters

 During our housesit in London, we were hyper-focused on earning a 5-star review.
 We stuck to the routine exactly as outlined and kept a daily log of Woody’s activities.
-We meticulously cleaned the house – after cooking a casserole, I spent a solid 2 hours cleaning the oven (even though it barely made a splatter).
+We meticulously cleaned the house.
 We were diligent to complete the instructions verbatim and were determined not to leave a single spot behind.

 With our impending return trip to the United States and fear of our travels coming to an end, we scoured the TrustedHousesitters website for long term house sitter jobs…and we landed one in Australia.

 The house sitter job in Melbourne, Australia was for 7 weeks – and it aligned perfectly with our desired departure from the US.
-In some ways, the impending housesit was the only thing that kept us sane as we experienced reverse culture shock and the end-of-travel blues during our 1 month visit in the States.
+In some ways, the impending housesit in Australia was the only thing that kept us sane as we experienced reverse culture shock and the travel-time-out blues during our 1 month visit in the States.

 That said, it was a comfy family home and we were in the company of a feisty young Jack Russell Terrier named Tess – and she absolutely stole our hearts.
 Tess didn’t have much in the way of a routine; we walked her whenever we got up and fed her whenever we ate.
-She slept outside in her doghouse and could be left in the fenced yard for long stretches of time, even all day when we went into the city.
+She slept outside in her doghouse and could be left in the fenced yard for long stretches of time, even all day when we set off to explore Melbourne.

-However, rather than regularly seeking out top attractions in the city, we got to know our neighborhood.
-The owners’ friends took us out to dinner at a local restaurant, a neighbor invited us into her house for a meal (and subsequently took us on a trip to meet her family, who we still keep in touch with!).
+However, rather than regularly seeking out top attractions in Melbourne, we got to know our neighborhood.
+The owners’ friends took us out to dinner at a local restaurant, a neighbor invited us into her house for a meal (and subsequently took us on a trip into the mountains to meet her family, who we still keep in touch with!).
 Rather than feeling like tourists in a foreign land, we began to feel a sense of ‘home’ – which was a first for us at the time.

 Much more confident and relaxed during our second housesitting experience, we settled in and the 7-weeks flew by without issues or concerns.

-We were getting into the swing of housesitting – and relishing the encouraging outlook on our budget.
+We were getting into the swing of housesitting – and relished the positive impact on our travel budget.
 In fact, our first two phenomenal experiences coupled with the reprieve from paying for accommodation costs inspired us to take on an even longer housesit: Two and a half months in the Netherlands.

 When we agreed to dog and housesitting in the Netherlands, I had some apprehensions…well, one big apprehension.
 The idyllic village of Beek was quaint, the home was cozy and the nearby historic city of Nijmegen was within easy reach.
 However, the pet in our care was Berus, a 90-pound Hovawart German watchdog…and I was terrified that my big dog phobia would wreak havoc on our housesitting job.